Arya-Fgmain/Onitama/README.md

 Onitama has numerous cards for the players to choose from.
 Each card has:
 * A given name, for example "Phoenix."
 * A list of 3-4 possible moves to choose from.
-* A boolean representing whether this card has been played by a player or not
+* A boolean representing whether this card has been played by a player or not.

 **Piece**
 There are 13 pieces for every player, consisting of 1 master (resembling the King in chess) and 12 students.
 Each Piece has: